 “Our values are centred around empowering people to lead better lives,” Mr Mark said.

-“Support for education initiatives for children with a disability aligns with Hand Heart Pocket’s long-term strategy, and we are delighted that this partnership is enabling more children in Townsville and throughout Queensland to have a future which will not be limited by their hearing loss.”
+“Support for education initiatives for children with a disability aligns with Hand Heart Pocket’s long-term strategy, and we are delighted that this partnership is enabling more children on the Gold Coast and throughout Queensland to have a future which will not be limited by their hearing loss.”

-Photo: The Freemasons of Townsville recently visited the local Hear and Say Centre to hear how Hand Heart Pocket’s half-a-million-dollar state-wide grant is impacting local children.
+Photo: Gold Coast Freemason Dave Henry (second from left) dropped by the local Hear and Say Centre in Varsity Lakes to hear how Hand Heart Pocket’s half-a-million-dollar state-wide grant is impacting local children.